Muazzeem/e-commarce/README.md

 ## Project Summary

 The website displays products.
 Users can add and remove products to/from their cart while also specifying the quantity of each item.
-They can then enter their address and choose Stripe to handle the payment processing.
+They can then enter their address.

 ---

 ## Running this project

-To get this project up and running you should start by having Python installed on your computer.
 It's advised you create a virtual environment to store your projects dependencies separately.
 You can install virtualenv with

 ```
 pip install virtualenv